 Connecting Bayesian and Denoising-based Compressed Sensing Invited talk at Asilomar 2015.

 BM3D-AMP: A New Image Recovery Algorithm Based on BM3D Denoising Talk at ICIP 2015.

 I received my BSEE and MSEE from Rice University in 2013 and 2014, respectively.
 I am currently working towards my PhD in electrical and computer engineering, again from Rice.
-My graduate education has been supported by the NSF GRF, DoD NDSEG, and Texas Instruments fellowship programs.
+My graduate education has been supported by the NSF GRF, DoD NDSEG, Texas Instruments, and Ken Kennedy Institute fellowship programs.

 I have had six summer internships; one at the Naval Research Laboratory, two at Ball Aerospace, one at ViaSat, one at National Instruments, and one at the Technical University of Braunschweig.
 In high school I worked weekends and summers as a construction laborer and apprentice electrician.

-I am a social chair of the Rice ECE graduate student association and I am an active member of the IEEE.
-I regularly review for the IEEE Transactions on Signal Processing, Image Processing, and Computational Imaging, in addition to smaller journals and conferences.
+I am a professional development chair of the Rice ECE graduate student association and I am an active member of the IEEE.
+I regularly review for the IEEE Transactions on Signal Processing, Image Processing, and Computational Imaging, in addition to several other journals and conferences.